maestro-1/audio_handler/README.md

 # audio_handler
 This is a project for performing actions on audio files on a large scale.
+It is a CLI tool

 ### The Workflow
-There are 3 different kind of processes.
+There are 4 different kind of processes.
 - The first to cut out unwanted parts in the beginning and at the end
 - The Second to automate the cutting out of pieces of an audio
 - The Third to cut the audio file into multiple parts
+- The adding of intro and outtro to the audio

 You may want to perform 1 or more of these processes on a single file.
 Doing this is simple The general workflow for performing the action is to put the name of the file you want to work on in the